will-leeson/cpachecker/README.md

 Graves - Graph-based Verifier Selector
 ======================================
 Graves is an algorithm selection tool which uses graph representations of programs to decide the order in which to run a variety of verification algorithms.
 Using state of the art graph neural network techniques, Graves predicts the optimal ordering of several CPAChecker configurations.
+This is a fork of the [PeSCo](https://github.com/cedricrupb/cpachecker) repositpory, which itself is a fork of the original [CPAChecker](https://github.com/sosy-lab/cpachecker) repository.

 Dependencies
 ------------